Table of Contents

 Free software — open source software — has become the backbone of modern information technology.
 It runs on your phone, on your laptop and desktop computers, and in embedded microcontrollers for household appliances, automobiles, industrial machinery and countless other devices that we too often forget even have software.
 Open source is especially prevalent on the servers that provide online services on the Internet.
 Every time you send an email, visit a web site, or call up some information on your smartphone, a significant portion of the activity is handled by open source software.

 Yet it is also largely invisible, even to many of the people who work in technology.
 Open source's nature is to fade into the background and go unnoticed except by those whose work touches it directly.
-It is the plankton of computing.
-We all breathe, but few of us stop to think about where the oxygen is coming from.
+It is the oxygen of computing.
+We all breathe, but few of us stop to think about where the air comes from.

 If you've read this far, though, you're already one of the people who wonders where the oxygen comes from, and probably want to create some yourself.